apache/submarine/docs/design/architecture-and-requirements.md

 Submarine-SDK provides tracking/metrics APIs, which allows developers to add tracking/metrics and view tracking/metrics from Submarine Workbench UI.

+### Deployment

+Submarine Services (See architecture overview below) should be deployed easily on-prem / on-cloud.
+Since there're more and more public cloud offering for compute/storage management on cloud, we need to support deploy Submarine compute-related workloads (such as notebook session, experiments, etc.) to cloud-managed clusters.

+This also include Submarine may need to take input parameters from customers and create/manage clusters if needed.
+It is also a common requirement to use hybrid of on-prem/on-cloud clusters.

-### Security / Access Control
+### Security / Access Control / User Management / Quota Management

-There're 4 kinds of security:
+There're 4 kinds of objects need access-control:

 - Assets belong to Submarine system, which includes notebook, experiments and results, models, predefined experiment libraries, environment profiles.
 - Data security.
 (Who owns what data, and what data can be accessed by each users).